If One of My Parents Had Diabetes, Will I?

 Type 2 Diabetes

-Type 2 diabetes gets characterized by insulin resistance and increasing loss of beta-cell activity (beta cells are pancreatic cells that produce insulin), which can result in high blood sugar levels.
+This condition gets characterized by insulin resistance and increasing loss of beta-cell activity (beta cells are pancreatic cells that produce insulin), which can result in high blood sugar levels.

 However, genetic factors are not the sole danger.
 Risk can be influenced by environmental variables, behavioral factors, and the shared environment.